Qraft

 Attaching QR codes to young children's shoes or backpacks allows anyone who finds a lost child to scan and contact the guardian.
 Unlike writing names and phone numbers directly, QR codes convey only the necessary information appropriately.

 This is especially effective in crowded situations like theme parks, fireworks festivals, and shopping malls.
+According to police statistics, approximately 80,000 lost child cases are reported annually, with preschoolers aged 3-6 comprising the majority.
 Even for children too young to explain themselves, QR codes enable surrounding adults to help.

 Privacy-Conscious Information Design